JetBrains/teamcity-documentation/topics/pull-requests.md

 <tag-list of="chapter" mode="tree" depth="4"/>

 The feature extends the original branch specification of the VCS roots, attached to the current build configuration, to include pull requests that match the specified filtering criteria.
-It monitors and triggers builds only on `head` branches:
+It monitors builds only on `head` branches:
 * For GitHub: `refs/pull/*/head`
 * For Bitbucket Server: `refs/pull-requests/*/from`
 * For GitLab: `refs/merge-requests/*/head`

+If you configure a [VCS trigger](configuring-vcs-triggers.md) for your build configuration, TeamCity will automatically run builds on changes detected in the monitored branches.

-After a build is run on a pull request, TeamCity provides additional details for the pull request branch on the __Build Results__ page.
+You can find the pull request's details displayed on the __Overview__ tab of the __Build Results__ .

 <img src="pr-info.png" alt="Pull request details" width="700"/>

+When adding this build feature, you need to specify a VCS root and select a VCS hosting type.

 <note>

 The branch specification of the VCS root __must not__ contain patterns matching pull request branches.

 </note>

-When adding this build feature, you need to specify a VCS root and select a VCS hosting type.

 The build feature parameters depend on the selected VCS hosting type.